Nardin151/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables -->Create a script that lists all local variables and environment variables, and functions 6-create_local_variable -->Create a script that creates a new local variable.1) Name: BEST 2) Value: School 7-create_global_variable -->Create a script that creates a new global variable.1) Name: BEST 2) Value: School
+5-local_variables -->Create a script that lists all local variables and environment variables, and functions 6-create_local_variable -->Create a script that creates a new local variable.1) Name: BEST 2) Value: School 7-create_global_variable -->Create a script that creates a new global variable.1) Name: BEST 2) Value: School 13-print_float --> Write a script that prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM